GStreamer/gstreamer/sdk-legal-information.md

 also distribute the complete source code of the original code (or of the modified code, if you have modified it).
-There are alternative ways to comply with this obligation, some of them do not require any actual distribution of source code, but since the SDK contains the entire source code, you might want to include it (or the directories containing the source code) with your application as a safe way to comply with this requirement of the license.
+There are alternative ways to comply with this obligation, some of them do not require any actual distribution of source code, but since GStreamer contains the entire source code, you might want to include it (or the directories containing the source code) with your application as a safe way to comply with this requirement of the license.

-#### What happens when I modify the GStreamer SDK's source code?
+#### What happens when I modify the GStreamer's source code?

 You are invited to do so, as the licenses (unless you are dealing with proprietary bits, but in that case you will not find the corresponding